segmentio/segment-docs/README.md

 # Frontmatter

-- `redirect_from`: defaults to none.
-Takes an array of URLs from the frontmatter in a file, and generates a "stub" page at each URL.
-Each stub file redirects to the original file.

 - `beta`: default false.
 When true, show an "in beta" warning in the page layout (see the warning in `_includes/content/beta.md`)

-- hidden: omits the file from the `sitemap.xml` and adds a `<meta name="robots" content="noindex" />` to the top of the generated HTML file.
-TODO: it should probably also omit the item from the navbar generator script 🤔
+- `description`: takes a string.
+Adds the text here to the meta "description" tag used for SEO purposes
 - `feedback`: defaults to true.
 When false, hide the feedback footer.
 Good for legal and landing pages,
+- `hidden`: omits the file from the `sitemap.xml` and adds a `<meta name="robots" content="noindex" />` to the top of the generated HTML file.
+TODO: it should probably also omit the item from the navbar generator script 🤔
+- `hide_toc`: hides the right-nav TOC that's generated from H2s
+- `redirect_from`: defaults to none.
+Takes an array of URLs from the frontmatter in a file, and generates a "stub" page at each URL.
+Each stub file redirects to the original file.
+- `seo-changefreq`: default: `weekly `.
+Use the values [in the sitemap spec](https://www.sitemaps.org/protocol.html#xmlTagDefinitions). - sets the `changefreq` tag in the sitemap.xml generator, which tells search crawlers how often to check back.
 - `seo-priority`: values from `1.0` to `0.1`, default: `0.5 `.
 Sets the `Priority` tag in the sitemap

-- `seo-changefreq`: default: `weekly `.
-Use the values [in the sitemap spec](https://www.sitemaps.org/protocol.html#xmlTagDefinitions). - sets the `changefreq` tag in the sitemap.xml generator, which tells search crawlers how often to check back.